 Jean Gonyo, our library assistant, grew up in the great state of Maine.
 She graduated from the University of Maine with a degree in Business Education before moving to Virginia.
 Mrs. Gonyo enjoys camping and traveling with her husband.
 She has two grown children that often join them on their adventures.
 Mrs. Gonyo also enjoys hiking, cooking and reading.
 One of her favorite things to do is relax on the beach while reading a good book!
 She is looking forward to another great year working with all of our Coyotes when they visit the KES Library Learning Commons!

-Lorin Hullett, a school counselor, is so excited to begin her first year as a school counselor at Kaechele Elementary School.
-She has been working in education over the last 12 years.
-The last six of those years have been spent teaching first grade at Longan Elementary.
-She graduated from Liberty University with a Master of Education degree with a specialization in School Counseling after receiving her undergraduate degree in education from Longwood University.
+Lorin Hullett, a school counselor, is so excited for her second year at Kaechele Elementary School.
+She has been working in education over the last 13 years.
+Prior to being a school counselor, she taught first grade at Longan Elementary.
+She also taught 5th grade in Guatemala for two years!
+She graduated from Liberty University with a Master of Education degree with a specialization in School Counseling after receiving her undergraduate degree in Education from Longwood University.
 She enjoys helping students learn and grow by collaborating with teachers and students to create an environment where students know they are safe and loved.
 When she is not at Kaechele, she enjoys gardening, going to the beach and spending time with her husband and English Bulldog, Murphy.
-She is looking forward to being a part of the Kaechele Family!
+She is looking forward to another amazing year at KES!

 Shannon Hyman, our office assistant and registrar, helped open Kaechele in 2013 as the school librarian and served in that position for 4 years.
 She went on to lead as a specialist for HCPS Library Services for 3 years, and then returned to her favorite place- Coyote Country!
 She grew up near Asheville, NC and moved to Virginia where she graduated from Virginia Commonwealth University with a degree in education, and earned her Master of Education degree in Library Science from Longwood University.
 She has taught and administered in a variety of settings ranging from pre-kindergarten to sixth grade, libraries and in Central Office for the last 32 years.
 Mrs. Hyman is married and has four grown children, a grandlittle, and two sweet Mini-Australian Shepherds named Barney and Clyde.
 She loves spending time with her family, decorating, reading, and watching football and HGTV!